cubic.org > doj > subaru

 pinout

 My 2017 Forester base model uses the 28 pin connector.
 After some research the following pinout seems to be correct for my car.
 I've mainly used the following 2 sources: 2016 Subaru WRX/STI 28-pin wiring and flickr.
+See also Subaru WRX (2017-2018) Head Unit pins and signals with information on the other connectors.

 For an easier search I've made a HTML table plus the picture below.
 The connector diagram is showing the connector pins, when looking at the front of the connector.
 The connector has the name i87 in Subaru's wiring schematics. (see the pictures above for an example)